 - (2) treble fish hooks at the end of the tether secure the tether once wrapped

 - Effective range – 10 to 25 feet

 - Less intrusive means of less-lethal force than some other options

 - Training requirements are minimal

 - MSRP: $800.00, Replacement cartridges $30.00.

-This is not to say some areas of the country, or foreign police agencies, do not place the Taser much higher on the Use of Force Continuum.
-In deed, despite the highly successful use of the Taser in many violent encounters, there has also been a high level of public scrutiny and even controversy with the use of the Taser.
-Despite this, the Taser has been highly effective in preventing violent suspects from assaulting officers or fleeing the area.
+This is not to say some areas of the country, do not place the Taser much higher on the Use of Force Continuum.
+Indeed, despite the highly successful use of the Taser in many violent encounters, there has also been a high level of public scrutiny and even controversy with the use of the Taser.
+Despite this, the Taser has been highly effective in preventing violent suspects from assaulting officers and reducing injuries to suspects.